ramSeraph/google_buildings_india/README.md

 Steps to reproduce what was done to get data in the current format are documented in `steps.sh`

+Sample working deployment is in the `infra` folder.
+But the current deployment is at [indianopenmaps](https://github.com/ramSeraph/indianopenmaps)

 Source: https://sites.research.google/open-buildings/

 Changes Made: converted to pmtiles format, a tiny bit of data has been dropped( around 15% of 4 z14 tiles ) and some generalizations were applied at lower zoom levels.